-Theorem 6.38 Let \mathcal{A} be a Cayley-smooth central \mathcal{O}X -order of degree n over a projective surface X. Then, - 1.
-X is smooth. - 2. \mathcal{A} is étale locally split in all points of X. - 3.
-The ramification divisor $ram{\mathcal{A}} \hookrightarrow X$ is either empty or consists of a finite number of isolated (possibly embedded) points and a reduced divisor having as its worst singularities normal crossings.
-Proof.
+THEOREM 5.26.
+Let \mathcal{A} be a Cayley-smooth central \mathcal{O}X -order of degree n over a projective surface X. Then, - (1) X is smooth. - (2) \mathcal{A} is étale locally split in all points of X. - (3) The ramification divisor ram_A → X is either empty or consists of a finite number of isolated (possibly embedded) points and a reduced divisor having as its worst singularities normal crossings.
+PROOF.
 (1) and (2) follow from the above local description of \mathcal{A} .
 As for (3) we have to compute the local quiver-settings in proper semi-simple representations of $rep{\alpha} A{klm}$.
-As simples have a strongly connected support, the decomposition types of these proper semi-simple can be depicted by one of the following two situations with $x, y \in \mathbb{C}^$.
-By the description of local quivers given in section 3 we see that they are respectively of the following form and the associated unordered partitions are defined in the obvious way, that is, to the looped vertex one assigns the sum of the d_i belonging to the loop-contracted circuit and the other components of the partition are preserved.
-Using the étale local isomorphism between X in a neighborhood of ξ and of iss{α} A{klm} in a neighborhood of the trivial representation, we see that the local picture of quiver-settings of A in a neighborhood of ξ can be represented by
+As simples have a strongly connected support, the decomposition types of these proper semi-simples are depicted in figure 4 with $x, y \in \mathbb{C}^$.
+By the description of local quivers given in section 3 we see that they are respectively of the forms in figure 5.
+The associated unordered partitions are defined in the obvious way, that is, to the looped vertex one assigns the sum of the d_i belonging to the loop-contracted circuit and the other components of the partition are preserved.
+Using the étale local isomorphism between X in a neighborhood of ξ and of $iss{\alpha} A{klm}$ in a neighborhood of the trivial representation, we see that the local picture of quiversettings of \mathcal{A} in a neighborhood of ξ is described in figure 6 The Azumaya points are the points in which the quiver-setting is A{001} (the two-loop quiver).
+From this local description the result follows if we take care of possibly degenerated cases. \Box